vishal6021/yolov8-tracking/README.md

-# <span style="color:deepskyblue"> Real-time Object Detection and Tracking with YOLOv8 & Streamlit </span>
+# <span style="color:deepskyblue"> Real-time Object Detection and Tracking in Billets with YOLOv8 & Streamlit </span>

 This repository is an extensive open-source project showcasing the seamless integration of **object detection and tracking** using **YOLOv8** (object detection algorithm), along with **Streamlit** (a popular Python web application framework for creating interactive web apps).
-The project offers a user-friendly and customizable interface designed to detect and track objects in real-time video streams from sources such as RTSP, UDP, and YouTube URLs, as well as static videos and images.
+The project offers a user-friendly and customizable interface designed to detect and track BIllets in real world Environment.

-## <span style="color:deepskyblue">Explore Implementation Details on Medium (3 parts blog series) </span>
-For a deeper dive into the implementation, check out my three-part blog series on [Medium](https://medium.com/@mycodingmantras), where I detail the [step-by-step process of creating this web application](https://medium.com/@mycodingmantras/building-a-real-time-object-detection-and-tracking-app-with-yolov8-and-streamlit-part-1-30c56f5eb956).

 ## <span style="color:deepskyblue">WebApp Demo on Streamlit Server</span>